 → Good means attractive, fresh, friendly, and not amateurish.

-→ Good means your site has “responsive design.”
+→ Good means your site looks good (and works) on a Smartphone

-This means your site can adapt its layout to whatever viewing device your visitors are using: desktops, tablets, and smartphones.
+Good church websites have “responsive design” –meaning your site’s layout and text can adapt to whatever viewing device your visitors are using: desktops, tablets, and smartphones.
 By some estimates, over half of all webpages are now viewed on smartphones.
 If your church website isn’t responsive, then it probably looks like crap on a visitor’s phone.
-Nowadays, it’s best to pick an online webpage development tool, such as, WordPress, Wix, Squarespace, or Joomla, and build your site with THEIR online tools.
+Nowadays, it’s best to pick an online webpage development tool, such as WordPress, Squarespace, or Joomla, and build your site with THEIR online tools.
 Online webpage development platforms allow you to edit your site from any device and location.
 They allow multiple authors and editors to access the site.
 They are constantly updating the ‘backend’ of your site to keep it compliant with the latest standards and security needs.
 And they offer design templates and ready-made code ‘widgets’ to drop in and make your site do cool things.

 → Good means your web team knows what they are doing.

 Your church’s virtual front door is no place for amateur hour.
 This should go without saying, but even in a recent former church where I attended, the Evangelism committee in charge of the website had never made one, and the committee member in charge of the site had never made a site.
 I offered to help, but unfortunately, the tech-averse pastor said, “let them figure it out.”
 (Yet that pastor would never think of letting members learn how to preach in the pulpit, would they.)
 The main page of that Florida church featured a cross against the mountains (of which there are none in Fl).
 The map to the church was a static image buried two clicks away.
 There’s rarely current info on the main page.
 It hasn’t been updated in months.